4. Registration and fees

 4.4.6 Changes to co-op semester

 If you need to withdraw from a co-op semester, you must submit an online withdrawal form.
-If you are changing to an academic semester instead of a co-op semester, you must submit an online change form.
+If you're changing to an academic semester instead of a co-op semester, you must submit an online change form.
 You must discuss your request with your co-op consultant and obtain approval.
 You must submit the online form to the Office of the Registrar within the first four weeks of the term or scheduled co-op semester.
 If you follow the process above, your transcript will show a “withdrawn” (WD) for the co-op semester.

-However, if you do not follow the process outlined above, you will receive a “fail” (F) on your transcript and will be required to register for the co-op semester again.
-If you are unable to find a suitable co-op position despite performing an active job search, your co-op consultant can grant a grade of "suitable co-op not found" (NP).
+However, if you don't follow the process outlined above, you'll receive a “fail” (F) on your transcript and will be required to register for the co-op semester again.
+If you're unable to find a suitable co-op position despite performing an active job search, your co-op consultant can grant a grade of "suitable co-op not found" (NP).

 To add a co-op semester, you must use the online registration process in the student information system (Banner).
 Your OSAP or immigration status may also be affected (if applicable).
-If you are considering a change in academic status, you should speak to a representative in Financial Aid and Awards.
+If you're considering a change in academic status, you should speak to a representative in Financial Aid and Awards.

 You must apply for re-admission in any of the following circumstances:

-If you have failed to remain continuously registered following the typical sequence of semesters for the program over an eight-month period (two consecutive terms)
+• if you have failed to remain continuously registered following the typical sequence of semesters for the program over an eight-month period (two consecutive terms),

-If you have been dismissed from a program due to repeated course attempts and are no longer able to progress and/or fulfill graduation requirements.
+• if you have been dismissed from a program due to repeated course attempts and are no longer able to progress and/or fulfill graduation requirements.

-The dean/associate dean, in consultation with the program co-ordinator and the Office of the Registrar, will determine your academic eligibility for re-admission.
+The dean/associate dean, in consultation with the program coordinator and the Office of the Registrar, will determine your academic eligibility for re-admission.
 The Office of the Registrar will inform you of the decision.

 Before being re-admitted, your progress/ academic standing in your current program will be reviewed.
 This review may include examination of any of the following:

-health records and current health assessment
+• health records and current health assessment,

-evaluations from previous academic records
+• evaluations from previous academic records,

 Priority for re-admission will be given to the following: